savonet/book/introduction.md

 above, and much more.

-Liquidsoap itself is programmed in the OCaml\index{OCaml} programming language, but the language you will use is not OCaml (although it was somewhat inspired of it), it is a new language, and it is quite different from a general-purpose programming language, such as Java or C. It was designed from scratch, with stream generation in mind, trying to follow the principle formulated by Allan Kay:
+Liquidsoap itself is programmed in the OCaml\index{OCaml} programming language, but the language you will use is not OCaml (although it was somewhat inspired by it), it is a new language, and it is quite different from a general-purpose programming language, such as Java or C. It was designed from scratch, with stream generation in mind, trying to follow the principle formulated by Allan Kay:
 _simple things should be simple, complex things should be possible_.
-This means that we had in mind that our users are not typically experienced programmers, but rather people enthusiastic about music or willing to disseminate information, and we wanted a language as accessible as possible, were a basic script should be easy to write and simple to understand, where the functions have reasonable default values, where the errors are clearly located and explained.
-Yet, we provide most things needed for handling sound (in particular, support for the wide variety of file formats, protocols, sound plugins, and so on) as well as more advanced functions which ensure that one can cope up with complex setups (e.g. through callbacks and references).
+This means that we had in mind that our users are not typically experienced programmers, but rather people enthusiastic about music or willing to disseminate information, and we wanted a language as accessible as possible, where a basic script should be easy to write and simple to understand, where the functions have reasonable default values, where the errors are clearly located and explained.
+Yet, we provide most things needed for handling sound (in particular, support for the wide variety of file formats, protocols, sound plugins, and so on) as well as more advanced functions which ensure that one can cope with complex setups (e.g. through callbacks and references).

 It is also designed to be very robust, since we want our radios to stream